 Following the successful completion of additional ASR pilot testing, SCWD would develop a phased implementation plan for ASR in the Basin.
 The initial phases would emphasize leveraging existing water system infrastructure to the greatest extent possible, with new infrastructure being mostly limited to retrofitting existing wells in the Beltz system to function as both injection and extraction wells rather than just extraction wells.
-Available wet season surface water within the City's existing water rights quantities and diversion rates and after fish flow commitments are met would be treated to drinking water levels at the Graham Hill Water Treatment Plant and distributed to the Beltz wells using existing water system infrastructure.
+Available wet season surface water within the City's existing water rights quantities and diversion rates and after fish flow commitments are met would be treated to meet both primary and secondary federal and state drinking water standards at the Graham Hill Water Treatment Plant and distributed to the Beltz wells using existing water system infrastructure.
 During the dry season or drought periods, ASR water and native groundwater would be withdrawn from the Basin, treated as needed at existing groundwater treatment facilities and delivered to water system customers using existing water system infrastructure.
-System operation would be constrained to avoid negative impacts on protective groundwater elevations and chloride concentrations at coastal monitoring wells.
-Over time, and depending on the availability of additional surface water, additional ASR system facilities in the western part of the Basin could be developed and operated to protect groundwater resources and provide additional drought supply.
+Operation of an ASR system would be conducted in such a way that it avoids negative impacts on protective groundwater elevations and chloride concentrations at coastal monitoring wells.
+Over time, and depending on the availability of both additional surface water and aquifer storage space, additional ASR system facilities in the western part of the Basin could be developed and operated to protect groundwater resources and provide additional drought supply.